 A cheap Android phone

 A mobile operator who does not feature a smartphone with Android OS at a price of £100 is not worthy of too much attention from consumers.
 So they should at least wait until that operator has such a phone.
 If not, then they should opt for either Orange or T-Mobile.
 But it certainly looks like Vodafone got wind of what these two major companies were doing and decided to join the race.
 With Huawei’s Ascend G300.
 Which is a cheap smartphone.
 The name of the manufacturer will only sound familiar to a few of you.
 But keep an open mind and you might actually be amazed by this test.
 How?
-Check out our analysis below.
+Check out our review below.

 From the very first moment you are caught in its stare, the Huawei Ascend G300 won’t convince you it is cheap.
 Because design-wise, this looks like a much more expensive phone.
 The way it’s build and the style it has made us remember how older HTC smartphones looked like.
 That should not make you think that this is a vintage model.
 Not in the slightest is it outdated.
 The rounded edges it sports are the solution to a very comfortable feeling you get when you hold the device.
 The fact that it can be used with either your left or your right hand alone adds to its charm.

 Under the display you’ll be greeted by 3 capacitive keys.
 Which have backlight.
 Above the touchscreen are the button for Power and one jack for inserting your pair of headphones.
 Underneath the black cover on the rear sit a microSD card slot, the battery and several other specs.
 The key for Volume is located on the phone’s left side.
 In its entirety, the Ascend G300 isn’t cluttered with too many design elements.
 Which is a very welcome change compared to what other handsets get you sick with when looking at them.